ducalex/retro-go/README.md

 Retro-Go typically detects and resolves application crashes and freezes automatically.
 However, if you do get stuck in a boot loop, you can hold `DOWN` while powering up the device to return to the launcher.

-### Display update mode
+### Artifacts or tearing
-The maximum fill rate of the LCD is ~30fps.
-To work around that limitation, retro-go implements a partial update mode that refreshes only the portions of the screen that have changed.
-This process works very well at reducing tearing and improving animations smoothness.
-However if you notice glitches or stuttering you can try setting `Update: Full` in the options.
+Retro-Go uses partial screen updating to achieve a higher framerate and reduce tearing.
+This method isn't perfect however, if you notice display issues or stuttering you can try changing the `Update` option.

 ### Sound quality
 The volume isn't correctly attenuated on the GO, resulting in upper volume levels that are too loud and